Krithika-Jagadeesh/RAG-based-web-QA-system/README.md

 ### 📂 Project Structure according to the files:
 app.py -- Streamlit frontend

-main.py -- FastAPI backend with /index and /chat rag_generator.py -- Gemini AI generation logic rag_retriever.py -- FAISS-based retrieval
+main.py -- FastAPI backend with /index and /chat

+rag_generator.py -- Gemini AI generation logic

+rag_retriever.py -- FAISS-based retrieval

 utils_embedding.py -- Chunking + embedding

 utils_scraper.py -- Web scraping

 .env -- Gemini API key

 ### 🔐 API Integration:
 The system uses Gemini AI via the Google Generative AI SDK.
 You must:

 •	Create a free API key from Google AI Studio

 •	Store the key in a .env file

 •	Load and configure the SDK using genai.configure(api_key=...)

 The model used is;
 ‘models/gemini-pro-latest’.
 This model supports text-only generation via generate_content().

 ### 🧠 Model Components:
 •	Embedding Model:

 A lightweight transformer model (all-MiniLM-L6-v2) is used to convert text chunks and queries into semantic vectors.

 •	Vector Store:

 FAISS is used for efficient similarity search over embedded chunks.

 •	Generation Model:

 Gemini Pro generates answers based on retrieved context.
 Responses include citation markers like [1], [2], etc.

 ### 🖥️ User Interface - Streamlit app:
 •	A section to index new URLs

 •	A section to ask questions

 •	Display of status codes and raw response text

 •	Markdown rendering of the final answer

 ### 🔄 Workflow Summary:
 🔹 Indexing:

 •	User enters one or more URLs into the Streamlit “Index New URLs” box.

 •	The backend scrapes and processes each page.

 •	Text is chunked and embedded.

 •	Embeddings are stored in FAISS for retrieval.

 🔹 Question Answering:

 •	User enters a question in the “Ask a question…” box.

 •	The query is embedded and compared against the indexed chunks.

 •	Top-k relevant chunks are selected.

 •	These chunks are injected into a prompt with citation markers.

 •	The prompt is sent to Gemini AI via SDK.

 •	The generated answer is returned and displayed.

 ### 🧪 Sample Inputs:
 URLs to Index:

-•	Huyen Chip’s GenAI platform post https://huyenchip.com/2024/07/25/genai-platform.html
+•	Huyen Chip’s GenAI platform post

+https://huyenchip.com/2024/07/25/genai-platform.html

-•	Jina AI’s ColBERT search explanation https://jina.ai/news/what-is-colbert-and-late-interaction-and-why-they-matter-in-search/
+•	Jina AI’s ColBERT search explanation

+https://jina.ai/news/what-is-colbert-and-late-interaction-and-why-they-matter-in-search/

-•	Lilian Weng’s hallucination article https://lilianweng.github.io/posts/2024-07-07-hallucinatio
+•	Lilian Weng’s hallucination article

+https://lilianweng.github.io/posts/2024-07-07-hallucinatio

-•	Quora Engineering’s embedding search write-up https://quoraengineering.quora.com/Building-Embedding-Search-at-Quora
+•	Quora Engineering’s embedding search write-up

+https://quoraengineering.quora.com/Building-Embedding-Search-at-Quora

 Questions to Ask:
 •	“What is Build Time in GenAI platforms?”

 •	“How does ColBERT differ from dense retrieval?”

 •	“What causes hallucinations in LLMs?”

 •	“How does Quora use embeddings for multilingual search?”

 ### 📈 Output Format:
 Answers are returned in natural language, grounded in retrieved context, and include citation markers.

 Example: “Build Time refers to the latency between prompt submission and model readiness.
 It is distinct from Time to First Token (TFT) and Total Latency [1].”

 ### 🛠️ Error Handling:
 •	If no documents are indexed, the system returns a clear error.

 •	Gemini API errors (e.g., invalid model name or quota limits) are caught and displayed.

 •	If the answer cannot be generated, the system returns a descriptive fallback message.

-### 🔄 Extensibility:
-This system is designed to be modular and extensible.
-Future enhancements could include:
-•	PDF ingestion
-•	Citation highlighting
-•	Chunk preview in UI
-•	Reranking with ColBERT or BGE
-•	Multi-turn chat memory
-•	Switchable model dropdown (Gemini, Groq, Hugging Face)